rrnyquist/ebenezer/_Scripture/ESV/22_Song_of_Solomon.md

 and your mouth like the best wine.
 It goes down smoothly for my beloved, gliding over lips and teeth. ^0709

-I am my beloved’s, and his desire is for me. ^0710
+I am my beloved's, and his desire is for me. ^0710

 Come, my beloved, let us go out into the fields and lodge in the villages; ^0711